JoshWarn/Multi-Label-Shapes-Toy-Dataset-Generator/README.md

-# Multi-Label Toy Dataset Generator
+# Multi-Label "Shapes" Toy Dataset Generator

 Multi-label neural networks can be challenging to make.
 With many multilabel datasets being text, difficult to find, or having subjective questionable labels, I created this generator to eliminate one point of error when making multi-label NNs; the dataset.